This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Humm… Has she gone on strike?
-Lets crack the “how to tell if a hen is laying” code.
+Let’s crack the “how to tell if a hen is laying” code.
 Ok, maybe that’s a little dramatic.

 It’s pretty frustrating to wonder if your hen is laying… There could be several reasons why you are not getting the same number of eggs you normally would.

-We are all about having productive and profitable hobby farms around here so not getting eggs is more than a tad annoying.
+We are all about having productive and profitable backyard farms around here so not getting eggs is more than a tad annoying.

 - Carriage (behavior) — active and alert.